jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

-    and Steiner)</em> to plan all orthodontic mechanotherapy and achieve highly predictable, aesthetic and functional results.</p> <p>Additionally, we routinely handle <strong>craniofacial growth modification techniques</strong> for the treatment of skeletal malocclusions in children and adolescents, through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities a combined Orthodontic-Surgical
+    and Steiner)</em> to plan all orthodontic mechanotherapy and achieve highly predictable, aesthetic and functional results.</p> <p>Additionally, we routinely handle <strong>craniofacial growth modification techniques</strong> for the treatment of skeletal malocclusions in children and adolescents; through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities a combined Orthodontic-Surgical